What is AppSec? (Application Security)

 “DevSecOps is an evolution of DevOps that weaves application security practices into every stage of software development right through deployment with the use of tools and methods to protect and monitor live applications.” - Gitlab

 DevSecOps has driven a culture and process shift for many organizations.
-When application security is considered from a DevSecOps perspective, the activities involved are not post-development tasks, they aret integrated at all stages of the Software Development Lifecycle.
+When application security is considered from a DevSecOps perspective, the activities involved are not post-development tasks, they are integrated at all stages of a Secure Software Development Lifecycle (SSDLC).
 With security woven into all stages of the SSDLC, there is a much tighter alignment between security and development.
 However, these changes have created new pains, such as a massive number of security alerts from multiple tools that security teams must struggle to correlate and triage.
 These changes are what drives the need for AppSecOps.

 Discover modern AppSec solutions with ArmorCode